kanthaus/kanthaus.online/user/pages/25.governance/90.minutes/2018-03-05_Roadmap/item.md

     - Bring projects like freeshop, freecafe, repair cafe forwards; having more people coming to regular events
     - foodsharing: Being able to sustain own food requirements without having to go more than a few km by bike/train (more cooperations)
     - planning more "inside/open events" like Straßenfest, WuWiTa in summer, etc. -> organize events from here
-    - making kanthaus more visible in Wurzen
+    - making Kanthaus more visible in Wurzen
     - get more people who are interested in PR/socializing work (targeted recruitment)

 4. More longterm plan on how to use buildings/K22 in summer, e.g. breakthrough;
     - making single sleeping rooms there more usable e.g. for daytime working/multiple days for single person
     - how to free more rooms in K22-0?
-    - finding/resolving the sports room topic (matthias makes a proposal)
+    - finding/resolving the sports room topic (Matthias makes a proposal)

 5. House building projects for future season(s)
-    - dream/plan about Winter 2018 already in this season (e.g. isolating windows?; feedback round?(-------------))
+    - dream/plan about Winter 2018 already in this season (e.g. isolating windows?; feedback round?)
     - Find out if and how we want to replace the roof?
-    - renovating K20 basement: Crappy wall/supported beam/closing holes e.g. where heating pipes has been installed (see list from markus again)
+    - renovating K20 basement: Crappy wall/supported beam/closing holes e.g. where heating pipes has been installed (see list from Markus again)
     - Balcony instead of breakthrough?
         - finding out building regulations about those
-    - optimizing Rain/Grey water system
+    - optimizing rain/grey water system
         - automating pump
         - better filters